About Us - who are the Quakers, and what do they stand for?

 When it comes to public issues, Quakers have a tradition of “speaking Truth to Power” – in other words, not being shy of telling our leaders where they are going wrong!
 In this context we find that a reputation for truthfulness gives our words an extra weight and an influence out of all proportion to our numbers.

 This does have practical advantages: many Quaker businesses grew and flourished because their trading partners could be confident that a Quaker’s word could be relied upon.
 An interesting “by-product” of this Testimony is the Quakers’ refusal, ever since the earliest days, to take oaths in any formal proceedings, such as in a Court of Law.
-The Quakers argued that they do not have double-standards of honesty, and that they tell the truth all the time, not just when they are officially asked to do so!
+The Quakers argued that they do not have double-standards of honesty, and that they tell the truth all the time, not just on special occasions!
 It does mean however that Quakers have little time for diplomatic evasions, and can be disconcertingly direct if asked to express an opinion!

 SIMPLICITY